-Position in full sun or semi-shade (less flowers in shade).
+Position in full sun or semi-shade (fewer flowers in shade).
 For rich and deep soils, no heavy loam soils.

-Jasminum nudiflorum or winter jasmine is a rambler, grows with long hanging shoots.
-Winter jasmine are moderately vigorous and grow up to 3 m in height.
-They can be grown as shrubs or as climbers.
-The leaves are filigree, winter jasmine is suitable for detailed greening and accentuation of facades.
-They often appear inconspicuous during the summer.
-Dense, green mats with overhanging vegetation.
-Leaves from April to October.
-The flowers can appear before Christmas in milder winters, otherwise in February or March.
+Jasmine nudiflorum - winter jasmine - is a rambler, grows with long hanging shoots.
+Winter jasmine is moderately vigorous and grows up to 3 m in height.
+It can be grown as a shrub or as a climber.
+The leaves are filigree; winter jasmine is suitable for detailed greening and accentuation of facades.
+It often appears inconspicuous during the summer.
+Forms dense, green mats with overhanging vegetation.
+Foliage from April to October.
+The flowers can appear before Christmas in milder winters; otherwise in February or March.
 The bright stars are very decorative against a dark background.
 The fruits (inconspicuous black berries) usually do not develop.
 Pruning can promote branching in winter jasmine.